Osaka's band scene has a heat all its own, different from Tokyo

 |---|---|

-A relatively new live house opened in 2013.
-The stage is designed 150mm high so it's visible from the back.
-It's paired with BASS ON TOP Umeda store, making the flow from rehearsal to live performance seamless.
-The lounge space is spacious, accommodating acoustic shows and DJ events too.
+A relatively new live house that opened in 2013.
+The stage is designed 150mm higher, so it's easy to see from the back.
+It's co-located with BASS ON TOP Umeda, making the flow from rehearsal to performance extremely convenient.
+The lounge space is generous and accommodates acoustic live performances and DJ events.

 Umeda CLUB QUATTRO